-Barclays Bank UK PLC is the wholly-owned ring-fenced bank of Barclays PLC and consists of Personal Banking, Business Banking and Barclaycard Consumer UK businesses.
+Barclays Bank UK PLC is a wholly-owned subsidiary of Barclays PLC.
 The consolidation of Barclays Bank UK PLC and its subsidiaries is referred to as the Barclays Bank UK Group.
-The consolidation of Barclays Bank UK PLC's parent entity, Barclays PLC and its subsidiaries, is referred to as the Barclays Group.
+The term Barclays refers to Barclays PLC and Barclays Group refers to Barclays PLC, together with its subsidiaries.